Postpartum infections: Differential diagnosis

-A number of other conditions can cause fevers following delivery including: urinary tract infections, breast engorgement, atelectasis and surgical incisions, among others.
+Several other conditions can cause fevers following delivery, including: urinary tract infections, breast engorgement, atelectasis, and surgical incisions, among others.

 Management

-Antibiotics have been used to prevent and treat these infections—however, the misuse of antibiotics is a serious problem for global health.
+Antibiotics have been used to prevent and treat these infections; however, the misuse of antibiotics is a serious problem for global health.
 It is recommended that guidelines be followed that outline when it is appropriate to give antibiotics and which antibiotics are most effective.

 Atelectasis: mild to moderate fever, no changes or mild rales on chest auscultation.

 Management: pulmonary exercises, ambulation (deep breathing and walking).

 Urinary tract infection: high fever, malaise, costovertebral tenderness, positive urine culture.

-Management: antibiotics as per culture sensitivity (cephalosporine).
+Management: antibiotics as per culture sensitivity (cephalosporin).

 Endometritis: moderate fever, exquisite uterine tenderness, minimal abdominal findings.

-Management: multiple agent IV antibiotics to cover polymicrobial organisms: clindamycin, gentamicin, addition of ampicillin if no response, no cultures are necessary.
+Management: multiple agent IV antibiotics to cover polymicrobial organisms: clindamycin, gentamicin, and addition of ampicillin if no response, no cultures are necessary.

 Wound infection: persistent spiking fever despite antibiotics, wound erythema or fluctuance, wound drainage.

 Management: antibiotics for cellulitis, open and drain wound, saline-soaked packing twice a day, secondary closure.

 Septic pelvic thrombophlebitis: persistent wide fever swings despite antibiotics, usually normal abdominal or pelvic exams.

 Management: IV heparin for 7–10 days at rates sufficient to prolong the PTT to double the baseline values.

 Mastitis: unilateral, localized erythema, edema, tenderness.

-Management: antibiotics for cellulitis, open and drain abscess if present.
+Management: antibiotics for cellulitis, open and drain the abscess if present.

 Epidemiology

 The number of cases of puerperal sepsis per year shows wide variations among published literature—this may be related to different definitions, recordings etc. Globally, bacterial infections are the cause of 10% of maternal deaths—this is more common in low income countries but is also a direct cause of maternal deaths in high-income countries.

 In the United States, puerperal infections are believed to occur in between 1% and 8% of all births.
 About three die from puerperal sepsis for every 100,000 births.
-The single most important risk factor is Caesarean section.
+The single most important risk factor is caesarean section.
 The number of maternal deaths in the United States is about 13 in 100,000.
 They make up about 11% of pregnancy-related deaths in the United States.

-In the United Kingdom from 1985–2005, the number of direct deaths associated with genital tract sepsis per 100,000 pregnancies was 0.40–0.85.
+In the United Kingdom from 1985 to 2005, the number of direct deaths associated with genital tract sepsis per 100,000 pregnancies was 0.40–0.85.
 In 2003–2005, genital tract sepsis accounted for 14% of direct causes of maternal death.

 Puerperal infections in the 18th and 19th centuries affected, on average, 6 to 9 women in every 1,000 births, killing two to three of them with peritonitis or sepsis.
 It was the single most common cause of maternal mortality, accounting for about half of all deaths related to childbirth, and was second only to tuberculosis in killing women of childbearing age.
 A rough estimate is that about 250,000–500,000 died from puerperal fever in the 18th and 19th centuries in England and Wales alone.